Contact —

 Team Mentor, Rescuer Robotics Team [Salam Dibaji Highschool, Summer '23, FIRA Cup]

-Software Engineer, Applied Data Center [Summer '25 - ongoing]
+Software Engineer (Part-time), Applied Data Center [Summer '25 - ongoing]

 Software Engineer (Intern), Tenacity AI [Summer '24]